 All the products developed in this study fall within the cost range of Tk.
 2.00 to Tk.
-2.50.
+2.50. product is 2.08 Tk./kg.
 Where as, the traditional fuel woods have the market price of approximately Tk.
 3.00.
 Briquetting process that is performed efficiently served to reduce pore volume of particles and particularly eliminates void volume between solid spaces.
-Also high moisture content in residues reduces the heating value,
+Also high moisture content